John Wesley: Journey to Savannah, Georgia

 Wesley arrived in the colony in February 1736, and lived for a year at the parsonage that stood on the site of today's Oliver Sturges House.
 He approached the Georgia mission as a High churchman, seeing it as an opportunity to revive "primitive Christianity" in a primitive environment.
-Although his primary goal was to evangelise the Native American people, a shortage of clergy in the colony largely limited his ministry to European settlers in Savannah.
-While his ministry has often been judged to have been a failure in comparison to his later success as a leader in the Evangelical Revival, Wesley gathered around him a group of devoted Christians, who met in a number of small group religious societies.
+Although his primary goal was to evangelise the Native American people, a shortage of clergy in the colony largely limited his ministry to European settlers in Savannah and he was replaced by William Norris.
+While his ministry has often been judged to have been a failure in comparison to his later success as a leader in the Evangelical Revival, Wesley gathered around him a group of devoted Christians, who met in a number of small-group religious societies.
 At the same time, attendance at Communion increased over the course of nearly two years in which he served as Christ Church's parish priest.

 Nonetheless, Wesley's High Church ministry was controversial among the colonists and it ended in disappointment after Wesley fell in love with a young woman named Sophia (or Sophy) Hopkey.
 He hesitated to marry her because he felt that his first priority in Georgia was to be a missionary to the Native Americans, and he was interested in the practice of clerical celibacy within early Christianity.
 Following her marriage to William Williamson, Wesley believed Sophia's former zeal for practising the Christian faith declined.
 In strictly applying the rubrics of the Book of Common Prayer, Wesley denied her Communion after she failed to signify to him in advance her intention of taking it.
 As a result, legal proceedings against him ensued in which a clear resolution seemed unlikely.
 On 22 December 1737, Wesley fled the colony and returned to England.

 One of the most significant accomplishments of Wesley's Georgia mission was his publication of a Collection of Psalms and Hymns.
 The Collection was the first Anglican hymnal published in America, and the first of many hymn books Wesley published.
 It included five hymns he translated from German.